 I used to believe it had to be perfect the first time & I could do everything myself.

 Now I believe that experimentation is part of being an entrepreneur.
 Editing is essential.
-And relationships are everything.
+And relationships that encourage you to grow - are everything.

 What I’ve learned through all the ups & downs, the late nights, the rewrites & the hours spent scrolling through the thesaurus is this…